-The ethnogenic processes in the Crimea were, probably, the most complex in all East Europe.
-This has the cause in an especial form of the peninsula as the territory surrounded by the sea from all sides with very narrow isthmus which is simultaneously both an entrance and an exit to the peninsula.
+The ethnogenic processes in Crimea were, probably, the most complex in all of East Europe.
+This has the cause in a special form of the peninsula as the territory is surrounded by the sea from all sides with a very narrow isthmus which is simultaneously both an entrance and an exit to the peninsula.
 Such form has made Crimea a trap for many ethnoi.
-Who got here once, could not leave from here any more actually in case of invasion of hostile tribes which could move to Crimea through this sole overland way, closing it for runaway for the indigenous population.
-Therefore ethnogenic processes occurred here so complicated – on the one hand, some ethnic groups could continue the existence in the mountains, on the other hand, the processes of assimilation and mixing of the previous population with newcomers could have place in the limited territory of the plain.
+Those who got here once, could not leave here anymore actually in case of invasion of hostile tribes which could move to Crimea through this sole overland way, closing it for runaway for the indigenous population.
+Therefore ethnogenic processes occurred here so complicated – on the one hand, some ethnic groups could continue the exist in the mountains, on the other hand, the processes of assimilation and mixing of the previous population with newcomers could have a place in the limited territory of the plain.

 Of these the Tauroi have the following customs – they sacrifice to the ‘Maiden’ both ship-wrecked persons and also those Hellenes whom they can capture by putting out to sea against them; and their manner of sacrifice is this – when they have made the first offering from the victim they strike his head with a club and some say that they push the body down from the top of the cliff (for it is upon a cliff that the temple is placed) and set the head up on the stake; but others, while agreeing as to the heads, say nevertheless that the body is not pushed down from the top of the cliff, but buried in the earth.
 This divinity to whom they sacrifice, the Tauroi themselves say is Iphigeneia the daughter of Agamemnon.
 Whatsoever enemies they have conquered they treat in this fashion – each man cuts off a head and bears it away to his house; then he impales on a long stake and sets it up above his house raised to a great height.
 Generally above the chimney; and they say that these are suspended above as guards to preserve the whole house.
 This people has its living by plunder and war (HERODOTUS, 1993: English quotations translated by G. C. Macaulay: IV, 103).